vitringr/vault/nodes/Vector.md

 # Vector

-Quantity that cannot be expressed by a single scalar.

-Geometric object that has magnitude and direction.
+Multidimensional quantity.

 ---

-Frequently represented by a directed line segment.

-Vectors have magnitude (length) and direction, which can be represented by an angle.

-Vectors are a way of describing movement with math.
+Vectors are useful to describe things that cannot be represented by a single [[Scalar]] such as coordinates in ≥2D space, movement, various forces, and so on.

 **Components**: Vectors have a component 'part' for each dimension.
-For example in 2D, the components are `<x, y>`.
-For 3D, they are `<x, y, z>`.
+For example in 2D, the components are `<x, y>`; for 3D, they are `<x, y, z>`, and so on.
 Vectors that have the same components are the same vector.

+**Context**: Depending on the context, vectors can represent different things.
+For example the vector `<5, 60>` can be used to represent:

+- Ordered pair of the numbers `5` and `60`.
+- Location in a [[Coordinate System]] where `x: 5` and `y: 60`.
+- Force with a magnitude of `5`, directed at `60` degrees.

 **Etymology**: A vector is what is needed to "carry" the point `A` to the point `B`.
 The Latin translation of 'vector' means 'carrier'.

+**Visual Representation**: Represented by a directed line segment.

 ## Coordinate System

-Vectors can represent points in a [[Coordinate System]].
+Vectors can represent coordinates in a [[Coordinate System]].

 ### Cartesian Coordinates